 MORGAN MCKINLEY LONDON EMPLOYMENT MONITOR

-• Salaries were 20% higher on average for those securing new positions in February.
+• Salaries were on average 14% higher for those securing new positions in June 2014

 Hakan Enver, Operations Director, Morgan McKinley Financial Services, commented: